 Encourage our elected officials to take steps to address gender-based violence and improve support and resources for survivors.
 Act now and join us in urging members of Congress to support the Violence Against Women Act and the Family Violence Prevention and Services Act (FVPSA).

 Join us for any (or all!) of our national Week of Action activities, October 18 – 24, 2020

 Visit our Week of Action page for more information:

-- Wednesday, October 16: Imagine a World Without Violence– Help us raise awareness about gender-based violence and support for survivors by taking a Week Without Violence campaign selfie using one of our fillable signs and/or making a donation!
+- Tuesday, October 20: Imagine a World Without Violence: Help us raise awareness about gender-based violence and support for survivors by taking a Week Without Violence campaign selfie using one of our fillable signs and/or making a donation!
 YWCA is the largest network of domestic and sexual violence service providers in the country and your support is crucial to our work.

-- Thursday, October 17: Making the Local Focal– Engage with your state and local elected officials on this important issue.
+- Making the Local Focal – Engage with your state and local elected officials on this important issue.
 Ask questions about their position on policies that support survivors and help hold them accountable.

 - Thursday, October 22: Virtual Capitol Hill Briefing: Join us for virtual site visits to hear from local service providers helping survivors and their children thrive through programs supported by the Family Violence Prevention & Services Act (FVPSA), the Violence Against Women Act (VAWA), and other federal programs.
 These YWCAs will provide a virtual tour of their facilities that are providing trauma-informed services that meet the housing, economic, justice, and other needs of survivors of violence and abuse.